DIY Halloween Tombstone Decorations 2023 - Spooky Crafting Fun!

 Allow your masterpiece to semi-dry.
 To seal everything, brush over with more wallpaper paste.
 After drying completely (typically a day), you'll have a sturdy, mess-free tombstone ready to spook your Halloween guests!

-HDIY Large Halloween Tombstone Craft Instructions
+DIY Large Halloween Tombstone Craft Instructions

-Crafting a large tombstone for Halloween?
 While this project has multiple steps, it's built on a simple foundation.

 Here's what you'll need: